 Initially, Sheridan was slow to act because false intelligence reports led him to believe that Early’s army was much larger than it really was.
 After receiving more accurate information regarding the size and deployment of Early’s army, Sheridan attacked the Rebels near Winchester, Virginia.
-On September 19, Sheridan’s army dealt the Confederates a severe blow at the Battle of Opequon, forcing Early to retreat south.
+On September 19, Sheridan’s army dealt the Confederates a severe blow at the Third Battle of Winchester, which is also known as the Battle of Opequon, forcing Early to retreat south.

 Early halted his retreat on September 20 and established a defensive line at Fisher’s Hill, south of Strasberg.
 At Fisher’s Hill, the Shenandoah Valley narrows to a width of about four miles.
 Protected on each side by mountains, the hill features a high slope that faces north.
 Early believed that the site’s natural features gave his small army the best chance to check Sheridan’s movement up the valley.
 With enough soldiers, Early may have been correct, but his army was not large enough to defend a four-mile front.
 As one Rebel defender later reminisced, “The position was a very strong one, but our army was too small to man it.”

 Union Forces Attack Fisher’s Hill